Creating a relational database

 Non-production

-If you’re creating a database in a non-production environment, you should look to turn off your database outside of work hours.
+If you’re creating a database in a non-production environment, you should turn off your database outside of work hours.

 The Cloud Platform provides a way to do this in the relational database module, which will temporarily stop your database at 10PM and restart it at 6AM UTC (11PM and 7AM BST).